mrlunchbox777/advent-of-code-2025/days/day1/README.md

 ```

 The program starts the dial at `50`.
 For each entry it prints the entry, the starting value, and the ending value.
 The dial wraps around in the range `0-99`.
 At the end it prints how many times the dial ended at exactly `0`.

+## Thoughts On AI Solutions

+1. The AI correctly understood the problem requirements and provided a solution that processes the input file line by line, but it was pretty hamfisted in its approach.
+2. I asked it to add tests so it could verify it's correctness and start refactoring.
+3. The AI struggled to refactor the code into smaller functions, often creating functions that were too large or not well-defined.
+It did finally manage to break the code down into smaller functions after several iterations.
+4. I ran the solution against part 1 and it produced the correct results.